Guanine team building the future of diagnostics

 • Guides therapy earlier, with greater precision

-• Scales globally at low cost
+• Scales globally at lower cost

 Diagnostics re-engineered from first principles.